rodyonraskolnikov/Excel_Projects-Data_Analytics/Project_2 - Analysis/README.md

 #### 💡 Insights

-- 📈 There is a positive correlation between the number of skills requested in job postings and the median salary, particularly in roles like Senior Data Engineer and Data Scientist.
+- 📈 A positive correlation exists between the number of skills listed in job postings and the median salary, especially for roles such as Senior Data Engineer and Data Scientist.
-- 💼 Roles that require fewer skills, like Business Analyst, tend to offer lower salaries, suggesting that more specialized skill sets command higher market value.
+- 💼 Positions requiring fewer skills, such as Business Analyst, generally offer lower salaries, indicating that specialized skill sets are highly valued in the market.

     ![2_Project_Analysis_Chart1.png](/0_Resources/Images/2_Project_Analysis_Chart1.png)

 #### 🤔 So What

-- This trend emphasizes the value of acquiring multiple relevant skills, particularly for individuals aiming for higher-paying roles.
+- This trend highlights the importance of developing a diverse set of relevant skills, especially for those aspiring to secure higher-paying positions.
+-
 ## 2️⃣ What’s the salary for data jobs in different regions?

 ### 🧮 Skills: PivotTables & DAX

 #### 📈Pivot Table

-- 🔢 I created a PivotTable using the Data Model I created with Power Pivot.
+- 🔢 I utilized the Data Model built with Power Pivot to create a PivotTable.
-- 📊 I moved the `job_title_short` to the rows area and `salary_year_avg` into the values area.
+- 📊 Placed `job_title_short` in the rows area and `salary_year_avg` in the values area for an organized summary.
-- 🧮 Then I added new measure to calculate the median salary for United States jobs.
+- 🧮 Added a new measure to compute the median salary specifically for jobs located in the United States.
     ```
     =CALCULATE(
         MEDIAN(data_jobs_all[salary_year_avg]),